APIPatterns/Moostodon/docs/MoovingStories/MoostodonStory-BuildingARealApp.md

 }
 ```

 Over the years, the Mastodon API has evolved and some resource have been replaced by a V2 API.
 However, only some of the resources exist in the V2 API so it is necessary to describe both the v1 and v2 APIs.
 Cadl allows us to group these using nested namespaces.
-Cadl does have a rich versioning strategy, which will be covered in another post, but in the interst of simplicity, we'll add the `v2` as a new namespace.
+Cadl does have a rich versioning strategy, which will be covered in another post, but in the interest of simplicity, we'll add the `v2` as a new namespace.

 ## Reusable API patterns